kekonen/docker-ml/README.md

 ## Installations
-The image contents only a set of necessary installations for Tensorflow with Keras (**GPU**) and Jupyter Notebook
+The image contents a set of necessary installations for Tensorflow with Keras (**GPU**) and Jupyter Notebook.
+Additionally helpfull libraries for working with data.

 ### APT
 - git